Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 I've been taking a teaspoon of a soluble fiber supplement every day for weeks now, and I really haven't noticed any improvement.
 Isn't soluble fiber supposed to make a big difference for IBS?

-Yes, a soluble fiber supplement such as Tummy Fiber should be extremely helpful for IBS.
+Yes, a slowly fermenting soluble fiber supplement should be extremely helpful for all IBS symptoms.
 Soluble fiber is key to preventing the abdominal spasms and bowel dysfunction of IBS, and this is just as true for supplements as it is for soluble fiber foods.

 Generally, you'll need to gradually work up to a soluble fiber supplement dosage of 12-15 grams per day.
 However, diarrhea may stabilize at a lower dose, while constipation may require a further gradual increase up to 25-30 grams per day.

 Best of all, soluble fiber supplements can be taken daily forever with no harmful side effects or risk of addiction.
-In fact, they have health benefits far beyond managing IBS, as soluble fiber has been shown to lower LDL ("bad") blood cholesterol levels, reduce the risk of heart disease, and minimize colon cancer risks.
+In fact, they have health benefits far beyond managing IBS, as soluble fiber has been shown to lower LDL ("bad") blood cholesterol levels, reduce the risk of heart disease, stabilize blood sugar levels, and minimize colon cancer risks.
 Soluble fiber also slows the absorption of fats and carbohydrates into the bloodstream, which improves glycemic control and helps prevent the formation of free radicals.
-It also lowers insulin requirements.
+It also lowers insulin requirements, making it beneficial for diabetics.

 Be aware that the sugar-free versions of soluble fiber supplements can contain artificial sweeteners, which can trigger diarrhea, gas, and cramps.
-In addition, citric acid is often added to orange-flavored supplements, and this can cause acid reflux in susceptible people (though it doesn't typically bother IBS).
+In addition, citric acid is often added to orange-flavored supplements, and this can cause acid reflux in susceptible people (though it may not bother IBS).

 Aside from the high rate of problems with psyllium and inulin, there is a great deal of individual variation here in how someone responds to any particular soluble fiber supplement.
 It is crucial that you start at a low dose and increase gradually, to give your gut time to adjust to the fiber increase.